iAyon/100DaysOfMLCode/InternshipOpportunities.md

 - Data Science Intern at Yobs Technologies .
 Check it at https://angel.co/yobs/jobs/223226-data-science-intern .

 - ML & NLP Engineer Intern at theGlancer .
 Check it at https://angel.co/glancer/jobs/248273-nlp-engineer-intern-w-python .

+- Machine Learning Internship at Lambda Vision .
+Check it at https://internshala.com/internship/detail/machine-learning-internship-in-noida-at-lambda-vision1550555508 .

 - Machine Learning Internship at Valuefy .
 Check it at https://angel.co/valuefy-com/jobs/447441-machine-learning-intern-would-prefer-candidates-available-to-join-immediately .